keithbuhler/keithbuhler.github.io/content/philosophy/phd-how-to.md

 Even if you really like philosophy, an earnest desire is necessary but not sufficient.
 You need both desire and aptitude.

-In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except researching or teaching or both.
+I've heard it said somewhere, I think it was by C. S. Lewis, that you should only go to graduate school if you cannot imagine being happy doing anything else but being a scholar.
+Graduate school takes a lot of time and stress.
+You will live below the poverty line for at least 5 years.
+50% of people drop out.
+The degree you earn basically qualifies you to become a researcher, teacher, writer.
+For a lot of people, that end result not worth the time, money, and stress.

+For those who finish, graduate school is an essential gateway into the world of academia.
+Scholarship can be a satisfying career.

-Some of those who study philosophy and go on to other things.
+Furthermore, some of those who study philosophy finish but go on to do other things.
 Some get a B.A. or even an M.A. before going into business, non-profit, or ministry.
-Others go "all the way" with a PhD and try to teach at a university, or get non-academic jobs.

-The best method is to know yourself:  Ask your teachers for an honest appraisal of your current ability and potential.
+The best method is to know yourself:  Ask your teachers and mentors to give you an honest appraisal of your current ability and your future potential.
 Academic philosophy has room for a vast range of interests and abilities.
 Nevertheless, you don't want to kid yourself.

 ### 1 My story

 For me, the discernment process was long.
 I enjoyed philosophy as an undergraduate but also enjoyed art and psychology.
 I had known for five years I wanted to pursue further graduate training.
 I needed to work, so I got a job teaching classics in a high school.
 I was accepted to, but never began, a psychology doctoral program.
 It didn't feel right.
 Instead, I began an M.A. in theology.

+I took one year of philosophy MA classes at [Talbot.](http://www.talbot.edu/) This gave me good practice writing rigorous analytic papers and also gave me a reference letter from JP Moreland.

 Then, my wife and I got married in 2010.
-She was the admissions department at a new college.
-We had settled on philosophy.
+I decided to pursue graduate work, and had settled on philosophy.
 Philosophy doctorates have a broad range of application: philosophy professor, administration, classical educator, writer, and more.

-I took one year of philosophy MA classes at [Talbot.](http://www.talbot.edu/) This gave me good practice writing rigorous analytic papers and also gave me a reference letter from JP Moreland.

 By 2011, my wife and I had decided to pursue a PhD in philosophy.
 I got lots of advice from friends and teachers on how, when, where, to apply.
 I took the GRE (after some study) and did well.
 I researched schools and jumped in.